erlzhang/erl.im/_posts/2018-09-08-gitbook-made-of-jekyll-en.md

 book.data["next"] = chapters.first
 ```

-Push the instance of `BookPage` to queue.
+Push the instance of `BookPage` to the queue.

 ```ruby
 site.pages << book